hashicorp/consul/notes/coredns-1.0.2.md

 +++

 We are pleased to announce the [release](https://github.com/coredns/coredns/releases/tag/v1.0.2) of CoreDNS-1.0.2!
-This release can be summerized as "help external plugin developers" as most changes are geared towards exposing CoreDNS functionality to make this as easy as possible.
+This release can be summarized as "help external plugin developers" as most changes are geared towards exposing CoreDNS functionality to make this as easy as possible.
 Is also a fairly small release.